Cyril Rioli: AFL career (2008–2018)

 Rioli finished second overall in the 2008 AFL Rising Star Award, the award was won by Fremantle's Rhys Palmer with 44 votes, ahead of Rioli on 37.

 In February 2009, Rioli was selected for the Indigenous All-Stars that played a pre-season match against the Adelaide Football Club.
 Following his successful debut season and promising start to his second, he was compared to Gary Ablett Jr., who also began his career as a small forward with the potential to become a "dominant, match-winning midfielder".
 This was due to the "sublime skills" he displays, and his "ability to make something out of nothing with vision and an instinct for the game."
 Former footballer and journalist Garry Lyon said in an article for The Age, that when Rioli is ready to take on a greater workload in the midfield, will be determined by his physical and aerobic capacity.
 Rioli's greatest challenge in the coming 12 months being to incorporate the "gut" running into his game that the likes of Ablett, Chris Judd, Lenny Hayes and Brett Kirk have mastered.

 In May, journalist Mike Sheahan proclaimed that Rioli's exploits on the field were being overlooked.
 He said while Hawthorn as a club was being analysed and dissected, Rioli wasn't getting the recognition he deserved.
 According to Champion Data, only captain Sam Mitchell had been more effective for Hawthorn at this time in the year.
 Following 36 consecutive games after being drafted, Rioli tore his hamstring in round 11 2009 against the Sydney Swans.
 Missing his first regular season match in round 12, he spent a month on the sidelines before returning against North Melbourne in round 15.
 The Hawks were defeated in all three games he missed.
 His return was described as a "big boost" for Hawthorn's last-ditch bid to revive its season, after many commentators said the club was suffering a "premiership hangover".
 Following his return, it was announced that Rioli had re-signed with Hawthorn for a further three years.
-Hawthorn eventually faltered in the final round of the home and away season, losing to Essendon by 17 points.
-Thus, failing to qualify for the finals.
+Hawthorn eventually faltered in the final round of the home and away season, losing to Essendon by 17 points and therefore failing to qualify for the finals.
 Rioli's season was however, still seen as impressive.
 In the AFL website's end of year review, it was predicted that he will be considered an elite AFL player in the coming years.